 Surgery With IV Sedation

-- If bleeding persists, fold the provided gauze in half, and then half again.
-Place the gauze over the site of bleeding and bite firmly.
-A wet tea bag can also work.
+- If the surgery site continues to bleed, fold your gauze in half and fold again, then place it over the bleeding and bite down firmly.
+If you need more material, a wet tea bag can also provide bleeding relief.

 Post-Op Tissue Graft Instructions

-- You may wear the stint for as long as you require, including while eating, in order to provide comfort, but it MUST be cleaned frequently in order to help avoid infection.
+You may wear the stint for as long as you require, including while eating, to provide comfort, but it MUST be cleaned frequently to help avoid infection.
 Clean your stint by brushing it with a toothbrush under cold running water.